apache/echarts-doc/en/tutorial/data-zoom.md

 }
 ```

-Following results can be seen (you can now slide or use mouse wheel to zoom in coordinate system) :
+Following results can be seen (you can now slide or use mouse wheel to zoom in coordinate) :
 ~[600x300](${galleryViewPath}doc-example/scatter-tutorial-dataZoom-2&edit=1&reset=1)